ChicagoPark/ADV-DL/README.md

   * Reason: (1) Small kernel size with deep network has a benefit in the number of parameters., (2) We can put more non-linearity between 3X3 Kernel

-  * `Exception`: First layer up to 7X7 (Reason of exception: First layers with 7X7 kernel size allows us to `capture more interesting patterns` in the input image itself.)
+  * `Exception`: First layer up to 7X7 (Reason of exception: First layers with 7X7 kernel size allows us to `capture more interesting patterns` from the high resolution input image itself.)

 > <img width="150" alt="IMG" src="https://user-images.githubusercontent.com/73331241/167978054-fd417e28-3083-492c-8d11-5b5f38557c9f.png">